 Medications used for lowering cholesterol (Statins) interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)

-Probenecid interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)
+Probenecid (Benemid) interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)

 Probenecid is used to treat gout.
-Taking large doses of niacin might worsen gout and decrease the effectiveness of probenecid.
+Taking large doses of niacin might worsen gout and decrease the effects of probenecid.

 Sulfinpyrazone (Anturane) interacts with NIACIN AND NIACINAMIDE (VITAMIN B3)

-Sulfinpyrazone (Anturane) is used to treat gout.
-Taking large doses of niacin might worsen gout and decrease the effectiveness of sulfinpyrazone (Anturane).
+Sulfinpyrazone is used to treat gout.
+Taking large doses of niacin might worsen gout and decrease the effects of sulfinpyrazone.